muzhiBryn/workshop_servers/README.md

 python -m pip install pymongo
 ```

 2. If you read Flask tutorials, you'll see that a lot of them use virtual environments.
 We will not be doing that in this tutorial.
-You're welcome to.
-The benefit is that it (*insert benefit)
+The benefit of virtual environments is that it you can work on isolated projects with different dependencies at the same time.
+So, if you are already using a different version of flask, feel free to use virtual environments!
 3. Get an API key for Google Books.
 We've done this a bunch of times, from YouTube to the ML tutorial.
 Go [here](https://console.developers.google.com/), in APIs and Services, search for Books.
 Enable the API.
 Then to to Credentials.
 Click on Create Credentials, select api key, restrict it to the Books API, then write it down somewhere.
 4. Phew.
 Now we're ready.